-St Helena Winery is located slightly north east of the town of St. Helena and is bordered by the Napa River and York Creek.
+St Helena Winery is located a few minutes’ drive north east of the town of St. Helena and is bordered by the Napa River and York Creek and is near the Silverado Trail.
 While the property is surrounded by other vineyards in a rural setting, the winery and grounds are actually within the city limits of St. Helena.

 This winery was founded by Peter (who we originally met with) and Paulette Story, San Francisco Bay Area transplants.
 While never having a background in the wine business until moving to St. Helena Peter’s unbridled passion for wine was at the fundamental core of his success.
 He purchased the property in 1994, began his career as a grower, selling grapes to several prominent well-known Napa wineries.
 In 1999 Peter joined a local home wine making organization.
 When experienced winemakers began to give him positive feedback Peter decided to start making wine commercially.
 Around this time, winemaker Mark Herold had begun making Merus Wines in his garage in Napa – wines that would ultimately become ‘cult’ favorites because of their style and favorable high ratings from prominent wine writers.
 With Mark’s consulting help, St. Helena Winery’s first commercial release was from 2000 – a single barrel of wine.

 In 2010 Peter sold the winery and estate to Federated Insurance, a company founded in 1904 by farmers and farm-equipment dealers (based in Owatonna, Minnesota).
 Peter moved to Placer County where he founded Mount Saint Joseph Wines and operates the Vin Uva tasting room in the Granite Bay Village shopping center in Granite Bay (in the foothills east of Sacramento).
 What is more remarkable is another current Napa winery, Work Vineyard owns and operates a wine shop in this same shopping center complex (Lakeside Beverages).